hharcolezi/ldp-audit/README.md

     eps_emp = auditor_approx_ldp.run_audit(protocol)
     print("{} eps_emp:".format(protocol), eps_emp)
 ```

+## To Do
+Deploy the tool as a Python package to PyPI for easier installation and integration.
+- Add more detailed documentation and examples.
+- Expand the testing suite for better coverage.
+- Optimize performance for large-scale data.

+## Contributions
+We welcome contributions!
+Please fork the repository and submit pull requests.

 ## Contact
 For any question, please contact [Héber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr